In its new federal budget, the Australian government has proposed changes to existing rules related to tax residency in Australia.

 The existing rules have been the norm in Australia for more than 80 years and are based on legal concepts such as “domicile” and “permanent place of abode.”

-The proposals, which are based on recommendations by the Board of Taxation in its 2019 report “Reforming Individual Tax Residency Rules – A Model For Modernisation,” are expected to comprise:
+The proposals, which are based on recommendations by the Board of Taxation in its 2019 report “Reforming Individual Tax Residency Rules – A Model For Modernization,” are expected to comprise:

 These changes are designed to simplify and clarify the rules for determining whether an individual is taxed as a resident on worldwide income, or as a foreign resident taxed on only Australian-source income and gains from taxable Australian property.